Teddy Hodgdon

-Teddy Hodgdon IV (born January 13, 2001) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 55 for Ted Hodgdon.
+Teddy Hodgdon IV (born January 13, 2001) is an American professional stock car racing driver who currently competes full-time in the NASCAR Whelen Modified Tour, driving the No. 05 for Teddy Hodgdon Racing, having previously made his debut in the series in 2025.

+In 2026, Hodgdon got his first career win in the Whelen Modified Tour at Stafford Motor Speedway.

 Hodgdon has also previously competed in the Monaco Modified Tri-Track Series, the Modified Racing Series, the World Series of Asphalt Stock Car Racing, and the NASCAR Weekly Series, and is a former SK Light Modified Tour champion at Stafford Motor Speedway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)